SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/split.md

 # Flow control - split

 A split step divides the flow's participants into 2 or more branches based on one or more conditions.
-This lets you use alternative paths, treating participants different based on contact data or former behavior by the participant.
+This lets you use alternative paths, treating participants different based on contact data or engagement.

 You can differentiate based on: